H-1B1 Chile Visa Electrician Jobs

 Target employers with active LCA filing history

-Use Migrate Mate to filter electrician roles by employers who have already filed Labor Condition Applications for H-1B1 or H-1B positions.
+Use Migrate Mate to filter electrician roles by employers who have already filed Labor Condition Applications for H-1B1 visa or H-1B positions.
 Employers with existing LCA history understand the process and are far less likely to withdraw an offer over unfamiliar sponsorship paperwork.

 Confirm prevailing wage before negotiating your offer